cksystemsteaching/selfie/README.md

 Let us go through the EBNF of an `expression` step by step.
 An `expression` is a `term` possibly followed by any number of either an addition operator `+` or a subtraction operator `-` followed by another `term`.
 In turn, a `term` is a `factor` possibly followed by any number of either a multiplication operator `*` or a division operator `/` followed by another `factor`.
 Finally, a `factor` is either a `variable` or a `value` or, and this is where it gets interesting, a left parenthesis `(` followed by, well, an `expression` followed by a right parenthesis `)`.

+> Recursion in EBNF enables arbitrarily nested structures

 The occurrence of `expression` in the RHS of the production for `factor` is recursion in EBNF!
 The recursion prevents us from being able to substitute the productions for `expression`, `term`, and `factor` into a single EBNF production, effectively making the language of expressions context-free.
 If we were to remove the recursion the language of expressions would be regular.
-But we do want the recursion because it allows us to *structure* expressions using parenthesis as grouping operators for overruling the precedence of arithmetic operators.
-Recall the above procedure `fancy` which involves such an expression:
+We nevertheless need to use recursion here because arithmetic expressions may contain arbitrarily *nested* subexpressions and not just terms of factors.
+Recall the above procedure `fancy` which involves the subexpression `(n + 1)`:

 ```
 int fancy(int n) {